COBOL-Kid/Capstone/Planning/UserStories.md

     - If I choose the maintenance option:
         - A picture of the vehicle, along with its year, make, model, and VIN, appears at the top.
-        - A list of recommended maintenance items (within ±10,000 miles of the current mileage) is displayed.
+        - A list of recommended maintenance items (within ±10,000 miles of the current mileage) is displayed, along with approximate pricing and parts needed
         - Beneath, I find outstanding recalls and service bulletins.

     I see options to: